Cloning Pillsbury’s Cornbread

 So I set out to come up with a reasonable substitute.
-Jiffy cornbread mix came to the rescue.
-These inexpensive mixes are always in my pantry specifically for when I need cornbread as an ingredient in a recipe such as dressing or tamale pie.
+Jiffy cornbread mix to the rescue.
+These inexpensive mixes are always in my pantry.
 If I’m going to eat cornbread on its own, I make it from scratch.
 Otherwise, Jiffy will suffice.

 But you need more than a regular cornbread recipe to imitate cornbread twists.
 Adding yeast and flour ensures the texture will be soft and chewy.

 Rolling the twists in butter, then cornmeal, gives a crispy, crunchy crust that goes oh so well with soup.
 I don’t always coat the twists, but it makes them more authentic if you do.